-The provision for proxy (postal) voting will be important for members who are not online - provision needs to be made to accommodate their votes and contribution.
-14. Adjournments number to chair the meeting.
+The provision for proxy (postal) voting will be important for members who are not online - provision needs to be made to accommodate their votes and contribution. seven clear days' notice shall be given of the reconvened meeting stating the date, time and place of the meeting.